Let’s Go to Luckenbach, Texas: 5 Things to do There

 Dancing

-The dancehall wasn’t open when we were in Luckenbach, since the performance was happening elsewhere.
-However, I’m sure if we would have returned later that night we would have been able to boot, scoot, and boogie all over the Dancehall.
+The Dancehall wasn’t open when we were in Luckenbach, since the performance was scheduled for the Biergarten.
+However, if we had returned later that night we would have been able to boot, scoot, and boogie all over the Dancehall.

 If you are bringing kids, I recommend going during the daytime.
 I haven’t been to a nighttime show, but we’ve heard it can get pretty rowdy.

-Luckenbach, Texas is definitely one of the stranger ‘towns’ we’ve visited, but definitely one of the best.
+Luckenbach, Texas is definitely one of the stranger ‘towns’ we’ve visited, but one of the best.

 If you’re ever in Central Texas, you have to stop in!
 And if you’re stationed at Fort Hood, add it to your Texas Bucket List!